-These should be valued in accordance with Lloyd’s Solvency II guidance titled “Lloyds Solvency II Technical Provisions Guidance Nov 2019”.
-These instructions can be accessed through the following link: Lloyds Solvency II Technical Provisions Guidance Nov 2019 .
+These should be valued in accordance with the 2024 guidance on technical provisions.
+These instructions can be accessed through the following link: Lloyds Solvency II Technical Provisions Guidance 2024.

 Treatment of unexpired risks

 The Solvency II best estimate should include the best estimate from a distribution of all possible future outcomes and therefore should consider appropriate scenarios reflecting the inherent uncertainty in the year end reserve estimates.